Internet-Draft Mission Audit Transparency August 2026

 5. Mission Substrate

-This profile is defined against the Mission model rather than against OAuth 2.0 mechanics.
-It consumes these substrate primitives: the Mission identifier and issuer, from which the statement subject is constructed; the evidence types and their canonical bytes; the integrity-anchor envelope; each producer's published key material; and the audit horizon, the retention window the registered evidence must survive.
-The issuance profile [I-D.draft-mcguinness-oauth-mission] is this version's normative substrate.
-Evidence produced under another Mission substrate registers and verifies the same way once its types and canonical bytes are defined as in the evidence-type table (Section 6.2).
+The issuance profile [I-D.draft-mcguinness-oauth-mission] is this version's reference host.
+Evidence produced under another Mission substrate registers and verifies the same way once its types and canonical bytes are defined as in the evidence-type table (Section 6.3).

 6. Registering Mission Evidence